mouneeshwarip/Curry-Tales/README.md

 ## Frameworks & Software <!-- Check this section-->

 * [Bootstrap](https://getbootstrap.com/) - A CSS framework that helps building solid, responsive, mobile-first sites
-* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create the Books and Giggles site
+* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create the Curry Tales site
 * [Balsamiq](https://balsamiq.com/) - Used to create the wireframe
 * [Github](https://github.com/) - Used to host and edit the website
 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal in [Gitpod](https://www.gitpod.io) used to push changes to the GitHub repository